• Recipes

 Jump to Recipe Print Recipe

-Enjoy a plate of this retro adapted meal for breakfast, brunch, light dinner or as a side dish.
+This Vegan' corned beef' Hash is a delicious meal of crispy potatoes mixed with cabbage, onions and tempeh.
+Enjoy a plate of this fun vintage meal for breakfast, brunch, a light dinner or as a tasty side dish.

 vegan corned beef hash in a cast iron skillet pan with red tea towel underneath and wooden background.